stashed/stash/docs/guides/restore.md

 - At first, you need to have some backup taken by Stash.
 If you already don't have any backup repository, create one by following this [backup tutorial](/docs/guides/backup.md).

 - You need to have the storage `Secret` that was used to take backup.
-If you don't have the `Secret`, create one with exact same credentials.
+If you don't have the `Secret`, create one with valid credentials.

 - You need to have `Repository` crd that was created for the respective backup.
 If you have lost the `Repository` crd, you have to create it manually with respective backend information.
 Follow, [this guide](/docs/concepts/crds/repository.md) to understand structure of `Repository` crd.

-- You should have understanding of following Stash concepts:
+- You should be familiar with the following Stash concepts:
   - [Repository](/docs/concepts/crds/repository.md)
   - [Recovery](/docs/concepts/crds/recovery.md)
   - [Snapshot](/docs/concepts/crds/snapshot.md)

-To keep things isolated, we will use a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.
 Create the namespace if you haven't created yet.

 ```console
 $ kubectl create ns demo